LTC/CHL FAQ and Information

 Yes!
 OnlineTexasLTC.com is an approved online course provider and LTC Instructor through Texas Department of Public Safety Handgun Licensing Division.

 Anyone can take the online license to carry class, but eligibility requirements must be met to be able to get a Texas License to Carry from the state.
 If you can legally own a handgun and are 21 years of age, you may be able to get your LTC.
 Check here for eligibility requirements.
 The online LTC class can be taken as early as age 19 .
 The certificate received is good for 2 years.
 This means that you can take the online class before 21, you just cannot submit your application to Texas DPS until your 21st birthday.

 Not at all!
 Texas issues non resident LTC’s as well.
-The proficiency test must be completed in Texas.
-TX DPS does not allow the proficiency test to be administered outside of the state.
+The proficiency demonstration (shooting qualification) must be completed in Texas.
+TX DPS does not allow the proficiency demonstration to be administered outside of the state.
 For this reason, if you see a company advertising an LTC outside of Texas, it will not be for a Texas LTC.
 They are selling licenses for other states, that are also good in Texas.
 This is not nearly as beneficial as having an actual Texas LTC though.